radiorabe/klangbecken/doc/api.md

 # API

+API endpoints by default accept and return data as JSON objects.

 ## Authorization and Authentication

 The API uses JSON web tokens (JWT) for authorizing access to non read-only endpoints.
 The underlying authentication method must be provided by intercepting `POST` requests to `/api/auth/login/`.
 The API does not specify a specific authentication method, like password-based or Kerberos, but expects to receive a valid `REMOTE_USER` string in the wsgi environment upon a successful authentication.